Proof of life after death…? It’s all a matter of faith — or lack of it, experts say. But is that really true? An unanswered question… answered.

 Then, Dr. Jeffrey Long, in a rigorous statistical study, (Evidence of the Afterlife: The Science of Near-Death Experiences), settled it, at least as far as NDEs go.
 He establishes beyond a reasonable doubt that there is an area that many, if not all, of us enter when our bodies fail.

 Nothing here verifies religious convictions nor does anything discourage them.
 All that’s proven is, no matter what becomes of your body, an essential part of you goes on.
-It has many times before.
+It almost certainly has many times before.

 Long’s information comes from stories volunteered by the few who come back, the minuscule percentage of people who report NDEs.
 The similarities prove a commonality of experience beyond chance and an unlikelihood of traditional explanation.